arcao/Geocaching4Locus/README.md

 Geocaching4Locus is a Locus add-on allows you to download and import caches directly from Geocaching.com site.

 The latest stable release is under `master` branch.
-The `dev` branch contains changes for upcoming versions.
+The branch `v1.x` contains latest version for Andorid 2.x.
+In `dev` branch are commited new features and bugfixes for upcomming version.

 How to compile
 ==============